lambduli/lambduli/README.md

 ### [Plover](https://github.com/lambduli/plover) :rose:

 Plover is an implementation of a small automated theorem prover based on a relational language.
-The main idea is to replace *Minilog's* search strategy with a complete one.
+The main idea is to replace *Minilog's* depth-first search strategy with a complete one.

+It is the first stop in my journey to study the topic of formal reasoning and automated and interactive theorem provers and assistants.
+It's as small as _Minilog_.

+The main difference the complete search strategy makes is that the language/system can productively answer queries like `nat(A).` for a knowledge base like the following:

 ```prolog
   nat(s(N)) :- nat(N).
   nat(z).